gbeine/prosody-modules/mod_firewall/README.markdown

   ttl       Seconds to cache the list for.
 After expiry, it will be refetched.
 Default 3600 (1 hour). pattern   Optional pattern used to extract list entries from the response.
-Default is to treat each line as a single item. hash      Optional hash to be applied to items before looking them up in the list, e.g. sha1 or sha256.
+Default is to treat each line as a single item. hash      Optional hash to be applied to items before looking them up in the list, e.g. sha1 or sha256. checkcert Whether to verify HTTPS certificates.
+May be "always", "never" or "when-sni".
+Default "when-sni".

+The "when-sni" default disables certificate verification when Prosody's HTTP client API doesn't support SNI, as in Prosody 0.11.6 and earlier.

 #### CHECK LIST